guidowb/rebel/README.md

   This will do a number of things for you (unless they were already done):
   - Download and install a private copy of the AWS command line
+  - Make you provide AWS credentials, and choose your region
   - Download the proper version of the CloudFormation template from PivNet
   - Populate that template and execute it
   - Capture the output values